lisa-schroer/cp255-final-project/README.md

 ![Picture3](https://github.com/lisa-schroer/cp255-final-project/assets/157168522/8f5f4970-88cd-4093-99cf-6c7f3745a288)

 ## 03 Methodology
-The following graphic outlines the methodological approach to answering my research question.
-I first cleaned both data sets to represent my variables of focus, then performed a spatial join between mapped bike and pedestrian collision points and buffered bike boulevard line segmennts (approximately 300 feet in length and buffered by 200 feet to capture lack of precision in collision location along the network).
+The following graphic outlines the methodology used to answering my research question.
+I first cleaned both data sets to isolate my variables of focus, then I performed a spatial join between mapped bike and pedestrian collision points and buffered 300 foot long bike boulevard line segments.
 Following the spatial join, I table joined the collision counts per bike boulevard segment back to the bike boulevard network and calculated the normalized bike and pedestrian collision rate per foot of bike boulevard.
 ![1714928801772-de66315a-d321-4e58-8239-b4e1aa2b9087_4](https://github.com/lisa-schroer/cp255-final-project/assets/157168522/d5bf9182-43b0-45fd-b87b-6e11062e549b)

 ## 04 Key Findings
+The resulting map shows bike and pedestrian collision density along Berkeley's bike boulevard network.
+As shown through the clustering of higher density network segments, we can see that bike and pedestrian collisions are not evenly distributed along the network.
+Rather, some areas of the bike boulevard network experience higher rates of collisions compared to others.
+Notable locations with higher densities on the map below include: California Street north of University Avenue, the intersection of Russell Street and Adeline Street, Channing Way between Sacramento Street and MLK Jr Way, and the intersection of Hillegass Avenue and Dwight Way.

 ## 05 Implications